jerrymarshall2004/cs50labs/structs/README.md

 As you may have seen in lecture, David demonstrates the use of **structs** in the program `struct1.c`.
 The program is included on the right for your review.
 Our familiar `for` loop is used here to iterate through the `students` array, and access each **member** in each of the element of `students`.

 Note that in David's program, he created a **header** file, named `struct.h`, to define his `student` data type.
 This file is then included at the top of `struct1.c`.
 This is a common technique used by C programmers as programs become longer and more complex.
+However, you can just have the contents of this file written above your main function, instead of in a separate file.
+(Remember the purpose of the char * in David's file is just to replace string.)

-Your job is to complete the program, `mystruct.c`, and create your own datatype, add data to a few members, and then print them out.
-You do not need to define your structure in a header file.
+Your job is to complete the program, `students.c`, and create your own datatype, add data to a few members, and then print them out.
+(You do not need to define your structure in a separate header file - just include the structure definition at the top, above the main function.)

 The basic definition of a new data type is already there, however please change the name of your new structure from `name_goes_here` to something of your liking.